pingcap/docs/br/backup-and-restore-tool.md

 </details>

-## How to use
+## How to use BR

-Currently, two methods can be used to run backup and recovery: SQL and command line tools.
+Currently, you can use SQL statements or the command-line tool to back up and restore data.

-### Through SQL
+### Use SQL statements

-TiDB v4.0.2 and later versions support backup and restore through SQL statements.
-For details, see [Backup syntax](/sql-statements/sql-statement-backup.md#backup) and [Restore syntax](/sql-statements/sql-statement-restore.md#restore).
+TiDB v4.0.2 and later versions support backup and restore operations using SQL statements.
+For details, see the [Backup syntax](/sql-statements/sql-statement-backup.md#backup) and the [Restore syntax](/sql-statements/sql-statement-restore.md#restore).

-### Through command line tools
+### Use the command-line tool

-Also, you can use command line tools.
-First, you need to download a Binary of the BR tool.
+Also, you can use the command-line tool to perform backup and restore.
+First, you need to download the binary file of the BR tool.
 For details, see [download link](/download-ecosystem-tools.md#br-backup-and-restore).

-Take the command-line tool as an example to introduce how to perform backup and restoration operations.
+The following section takes the command-line tool as an example to introduce how to perform backup and restore operations.

 ## Command-line description